Marven’s First Novel, chapter #07

 The question wasn't answered.

-The daughter croaked and then said, "I know he's someone I shouldn't prefer.
-That's the truth."
+After some deliberation, the daughter croaked and said, "I know he's someone I shouldn't prefer.
+That, I think, is the truth."

-The mother hissed.
+"Oh.
+Why am I not surprised?"
+The mother chuckled.
 After a few seconds, she continued, "Oh, daughter.
 What has happened to you?
-It's very clear.
-As much as I want you to be happy."
+It's very clear to me and I hope also to you as much as I want you to be happy."

 "I don't understand this."

 The young woman on the street already stepped away and started walking down the road to go home failed long before reaching this point of the conversation.
 "Fine.
-I give up.
 I'll just go back tomorrow.
 I hope she's just okay," she said.

 When she got home, her mother asked, "Have you talked to her?"